OkutaniDaichi0106/gomoqt/README.md

-# gomoq
+# gomoqu
-gomoq is an implementation of Media over QUIC Transport in Golang.
+gomoqu is an implementation of Media over QUIC Transport in Golang.